Malaysia's Najib, wife blacklisted from leaving country: Immigration Dept

 The statement by the Malaysian Immigration Department was issued moments after the scandal-plagued former prime minister said that he and his family were taking a holiday overseas starting from Saturday and would return next week.

-“I have been informed that the immigration authorities have not allowed me and my family to leave the country," Najib posted on his Twitter and Facebook pages.
+“I have been informed that the immigration authorities will not allow my family and me to leave the country," Najib posted on his Twitter and Facebook pages.

-"I respect the instruction and will stay with my family in the country."
+"I respect the directive and will remain with my family in the country."

 The travel ban came as speculation mounted that Najib and Rosmah, a hugely unpopular figure due to her reported love of luxury shopping trips, were about to board a flight to fly to Indonesia.